surya1337gkrm/JavaPractise/notes/01-variables.md

 if there arent any break statements for each case; when the case is matched, rest of the cases will be continued.<br>
 If none of the cases are matched, default case will be executed.

+**Naming Conventions**

+- Generally, Class Names & Interfaces should start with a capital letter.
+- Variable names and methods should start with small letter.
+- As per convention, if the method/class names has multiple words we will use camel case [ it isn't mandatory. we can seperate words using underscores too.
+But in general. java used camel case.]
+- Constructor Method should have the same name as the class name and starts capital letter.
+- Constants in java will be in complete CAPITALS and uses **final** keyword.

+    `final float PIE =3.14f;`